Crux and long cycles in graphs: Introduction

 \subsection{Crux and cycles}

-Our first result finds a cycle of length linear in crux size in generic graphs, extending the aforementioned folklore result of cycles linear in average degree and giving a positive instance to Question~\ref{ques: meta-ques}.
+Our first result finds a cycle of length linear in the crux size in generic graphs, extending the aforementioned folklore result of cycles linear in average degree and giving an instance of a positive answer to Question~\ref{ques: meta-ques}.

 \begin{theorem} Let $0<\alpha<1$.
 Then every graph $G$ contains a cycle of length at least